chadthecoder/graphicsProject/sdlGlewTest/README.md

 # graphicsProject

-Graphics project using SDL2, OPENGL, GLFW, GLEW, and GLM.
+Graphics project using SDL2 and OPENGL with GLEW.
 Following multiple tutorials to learn how to code graphics in C++.

 Meant to be cross platform for Windows and Linux.
 Only works on Windows right now.